Phong Nhị and Phong Nhất massacre: Aftermath

 The massacre negatively impacted ongoing pacification efforts in the region as it became widely known.
 Transferring the ROKMC to the populated Da Nang sector of I Corps from an unpopulated sector set back considerable efforts invested in winning support and worsened relations with local residents.
 This massacre alongside the Hà My massacre undermined ongoing efforts at pacification.

 South Vietnamese and US commanders from the region had a negative appraisal of Koreans with General Rathvon M. Tompkins and General Robert E. Cushman Jr. being quite negative about the Koreans being transferred to the sector, as they were regarded as generally uncooperative and unwilling to engage in security while committing atrocities.
 These atrocities were reported by ARVN/US commanders and sent down to Saigon.

 In 1969, one of the victims' families made a petition to the President of South Vietnam's Parliament for compensation.
 The local South Vietnamese civilians were particularly disturbed that the massacre was perpetrated by ROK forces against villagers who had family members in ARVN forces.
-Testimonies of survivors at Da Nang hospital, as well as the USMC patrol that had found the victims, had identified ROK forces as responsible with no Việt Cộng in the vicinity.

-On 11 November 2000, General Chae conceded that Chief of Staff of the United States Army General William Westmoreland demanded the investigation several times.
+On 11 November 2000, Chae conceded that Chief of Staff of the United States Army General William Westmoreland demanded the investigation several times.
 Chae still claimed that the two villages were not in the route of the ROKMC and repeatedly continued to blame the VC who allegedly wore the South Korean marine uniforms.

 The event was prominently featured in the Korean media when it was discovered by Ku Su-Jeong looking at Hanoi's archives around the time of relationship normalisation, and Korean civic groups have called on apologies for this event from Korean leaders.
 Survivors of the massacre have done likewise.
 South Korean sculptors Kim Seo-kyung & Kim Eun-sung, two sculptors who designed the comfort women Pietà statues, have built a similar commemorative statue at the location of the massacre.

+In February 2023, a survivor of the massacre won a case in South Korea's district court, which held the then Park Chung Hee government accountable for the massacre and ordered the government to pay compensation.
+The South Korean government appealed the case, and the court of appeals upheld the lower court's ruling as of 17 January 2025.